devwheel/devwheel.github.io/_posts/2021-02-05-ACS-Integration.markdown

 ![ACS]({{site.baseurl}}/assets/Blogs/ACSIntegration/CreateApp.png)

+We also need to add nuget packages to support the project:
+•	Install-Package Azure.Communication.Common -Version 1.0.0-beta.3
+•	Install-Package Azure.Communication.Administration -Version 1.0.0-beta.3

 ## Authentication
 ACS allows you to create identities and manage your access tokens.
 The identities created do not contain any PII data so you would typically map that identity as a property of your application’s identity solution.
 For a real “quick start” there is a nice sample that implements this in an Azure function.
 We will go ahead and implement it as part of our solution so we will need a web API to do this.
 I’m going to create 2 APIs for this.
 Below is the 2 APIs that I created for token management.